top of page

 A tradition station built

-Rail Stations were one time built brick-by-brick, requiring teams of skilled people - such as bricklayers, joiners, plasterers - to get it done.
-Costs accrued as teams of skilled workers needed paying and numerous lorries supplied the raw materials needed.
+Rail Stations were one time built brick-by-brick, requiring teams of of bricklayers, joiners, plasterers and skilled workers to complete.
+Costs accrue as these workers needed paying and numerous lorries supplied the raw materials required.
 The number of trucks needed to deliver all the material made it costly for the environment too.

-Network rail, who manage British rail infrastructure sough a better, cheaper more environmentally friendly way to build stations.
+Network rail, who manage British rail infrastructure sought a better, cheaper more environmentally friendly way to build stations.

 In 2008 they built the first UK modular station at Greenhithe in Kent.
 It was simpler and cheaper and more environmentally-friendly than tradition station builds.
 Today, modular design is a very standard way to build rail infrastructure.